Griffin-Group/vestacrystparser/file_format.md

 ```
 ### SECTS

+Flags for display of sections.

-Something about Sections.
+Properties > Sections.

-- 1st item: Some kind of binary flag.
+- 1st item: Binary flag of properties.
 Default `32`.
+  - +1 if using "Absolute values" in Sections and slices.
+  - +2 if using "Assign colors recursively" in Sections and slices.
-Has some kind of dependence on section colour scheme (SECCL). +8 if Y-M-C or C-M-Y. +16 if gray scale or rainbow+ or cyclic.
+  - +8 if SECCL is Y-M-C or C-M-Y.
+  - +16 if SECCL is gray scale or rainbow+ or cyclic.
+  - +128 if isosurfaces' sections is set to Manual instead of Auto.
--2nd item: ?
+- 2nd item: ?
 Default `1`.

 e.g.
 ```